gratipay/gratipay.com/README.md

 Help!
 -----

-If you get stuck somewhere along the way, you can find help in the #gratipay channel on [Freenode](http://webchat.freenode.net/) or in the [issue tracker](/gratipay/gratipay.com/issues/new) here on GitHub.
+If you get stuck somewhere along the way, [make an i ssue](/gratipay/gratipay.com/issues/new) here on GitHub.

 Thanks for installing Gratipay! :smiley: